Using PowerShell to Test Port Connection Without Telnet

 Example:

 In this example, we will use Google’s DNS server (8.8.8.8) as the host.
 We will check the server’s availability on three different ports: 53 (typically used for DNS), 80 (used for HTTP), and 443 (used for HTTPS).
 Our script will loop through each port, test the connection, and then output the results.
-Below is the specific PowerShell code used for this scenario.
+The following is the specific PowerShell code used for this scenario.

 $HostName = "8.8.8.8"